 To fix this you can select all the layers then click Edit->Auto-Align Layers.
 And all your photos will be aligned automatically.

 But if you’re already sure it wasn’t shaken or moving you can just skip this step.
-Make sure your photo is aligned by zooming in the very detail and check one by one.
+Make sure your photo is aligned by zooming in the very detail and checking one by one.

 3. Convert to Smart Object